 Want to join the resistance while your members of Congress are home for recess?

 We made history in the fight against Betsy DeVos by forcing the vice president, for the first time ever, to break a tie vote on the confirmation of a cabinet secretary.
 In the process, we saw an unprecedented national mobilization in support of public education.
 Watch this section for more updates on the fight to protect public education.

 - Educate other AFT members and get them to commit to this fight for great neighborhood public schools.

 - On Jan.
-9, in conjunction with AFT President Randi Weingarten’s major education speech at the National Press Club in Washington, D.C., the AFT is launching a petition drive asking the Senate to reject the DeVos nomination.
-The first thing all AFT members can do is sign the petition.
-That will send a message to political leaders at every level to commit to the American vision of public education for all—with great neighborhood schools that welcome and include students of all backgrounds, identities, origins and abilities.
+9, AFT President Randi Weingarten delivered a major education speech at the National Press Club in Washington, D.C., laying out a vison for high-quality public education for all—with great neighborhood schools that welcome and include students of all backgrounds, identities, origins and abilities.
+Watch Weingarten’s speech

 Bring your local elected officials into the discussion.
 They have direct investments in local public schools and a keen interest in seeing that they succeed and remain under the control of locally elected officials.